MacHu-GWU/crawl_trulia-project/README.rst

 Welcome to crawl_trulia Documentation
 ===============================================================================
-This is just a example project for demonstration purpose.
+This is a small project provide url route, html parse tools to crawl www.trulia.com.

 **Quick Links**